mendix/docs/content/developerportal/deploy/private-cloud-upgrade-guide.md

 #### 3.2.1 Update the Kubernetes Role for OperatorVersions CRD

 {{% alert type="info" %}}
-Follow this step when upgrading from Mendix Gateway Agent versions 1.0.\*-1.6.\* only.
+Follow this step when upgrading from Mendix Gateway Agent versions 1.0.\* to 1.6.\* only.
 {{% /alert %}}

 To allow the Mendix Gateway Agent to report and manage dependency versions for the Mendix Operator, add the `operatorversions` resource to the `mendix-agent` role.